PSYCHIATRIC STIGMA

 those seeking psychiatric help from physicians and psychiatrists,

 and the most rejection for those who get mental hospital help.
-A

 study of work supervisors shows that the knowledge that an employee